5/8/2025

 Robert Todd

 I mean, just another question.
-I mean, when I look at the SLF, it's kind of the amount of assets in it, the borrowing of that vehicle have been trending down fairly significantly over the last 18 months, and more pronounced kind of this quarter.
-Is the SLF type structures, are those expected to be a continued go-forward part of the model, or is that vehicle effectively in rundown at this point?
+I mean, when I look at the SLF, it's kind of the amount of assets in it, the borrowing of that vehicle, have been trending down fairly significantly over the last, you know, 18 months, and more pronounced kind of this quarter.
+Is the SLF-type structures, are those expected to be a continued go-forward part of the model, or is that vehicle effectively in rundown at this point?

 speaker

-Yeah, Robert, thank you for that question.
+Yeah, Robert, thank you.
+Thanks for that question.
 As we talked about in previous quarters, we've not been constructive around this end of the market.
-This was a portfolio that was mostly consistent with upper middle market gains, that have kind of lower spread, lower recovery rates.
-And I've not been very constructive on it.
-And as you point out, we have allowed this portfolio to drop to decline over the course of the last several quarters, to the point where today we have around 30 borrowers in our portfolio down pretty significantly from peak.
-We are certainly evaluating today whether we're gonna continue to allow, or allow continuing runoff of the portfolio, or possibly re-louder of the portfolio.
-But at the present time, we are not constructive around this end of the asset class.
-And it'd be comfortable in allowing the portfolio to
+This is a portfolio to add.
+It was mostly consistent of upper middle market gains and lower spreads, lower recovery rates.
+And I'm not very constructive on it.
+And as you point out, we have allowed this portfolio to decline over the course of the last several quarters to the point where today we have around 30 borrowers in our portfolio, down pretty significantly from peak.
+We are certainly evaluating today whether we're going to continue to, you know, allow or allow, you know, continuing to run off of the portfolio or possibly re-lever the portfolio.
+But at the present time, we are not constructive around your kind of this end of the of the asset class.
+And it'd be comfortable in, you know, in in in allowing the port quality out to effectively be louder.

 speaker